 5. Verify that the JSS is running by opening a web browser and accessing the JSS over port 8443.
-The JSS URL should be something like this:
+The JSS URL should be something like this: https://jss.mycompany.com:8443/

-https://jss.mycompany.com:8443/

-Ubuntu Server LTS
+Ubuntu LTS Server

-The instructions in this section explain how to install and configure the JAMF Software Server (JSS) on Ubuntu 10.04 LTS or 12.04 LTS.
+The instructions in this section explain how to install and configure the JAMF Software Server (JSS) on Ubuntu 12.04 LTS Server.